Undergraduate Medical Education

-To nominate an educator please email our Director of the College Learning Environment, Andrea Braverman, PhD.
+To nominate an educator please email our Director of Academic Success and the Learning Experience, Julianna Despinos, Esq.

 How Do I Voice Learning Environment Concerns or Ideas?

-Andrea Mechanick Braverman, PhD, is a health psychologist and the Director of the College Learning Environment.
-As the Director of the College Learning Environment, Dr Braverman holds an open door policy to students and faculty.
+Julianna Despinos, Esq. is the Director of Academic Success and the Learning Experience and she holds an open door policy to students and faculty.
 The learning environment is a dynamic space and is constantly changing to improve for all learners and educators.
-Ideas and improvements create opportunities; Dr. Braverman is available by email or in person for conversations to explore and develop ideas and address concerns.
+Ideas and improvements create opportunities; Ms. Despinos is available by email or in person for conversations to explore and develop ideas and address concerns.